Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Experiments

 In figure \ref{fig:deployment_results}, we only report the results for the best-performing choice of $w$, while the full results are shown in appendix \ref{app:full_results}.
 For the quadrotor and the seeker environment, the choices of $w$ that perform well are largely consistent for one algorithm.
 For the pendulum, larger $w$ in \ac{serl} can deteriorate performance significantly, while \ac{sprl} with the per-sample loss is very robust.

-For \ac{td3}-\ac{sprl}, both the per-sample loss and the penalty critic improve test performance across all three environments (see figure \ref{fig:iqm_td3}).
-As shown in figure \ref{fig:return_td3}, the convergence issues of vanilla \ac{td3}-\ac{sprl} in the quadrotor and the seeker can be mitigated.
-Which of the two strategies for action aliasing performs better depends on the type of environment: In the two balancing tasks, the penalty critic delivers better results, while the per-sample loss has the edge in the navigation task.
+For \ac{td3}-\ac{sprl}, both the per-sample loss and the penalty critic improve test performance across all four environments (see figure \ref{fig:iqm_td3}).
+As shown in figure \ref{fig:return_td3}, the convergence issues of vanilla \ac{td3}-\ac{sprl} in the quadrotor, the EMS, and the seeker can be mitigated.
+Which of the two strategies for action aliasing performs better depends on the type of environment: In the two balancing tasks and the EMS, the penalty critic delivers better results, while the per-sample loss has the edge in the navigation task.
 Statistical analysis using Kruskal-Wallis and Dunn's tests with Bonferroni correction ($p < 0.05$) confirmed that compared to \ac{td3}-\ac{serl} with penalties, one of the improved \ac{sprl} versions always performs on par or better.

 For \ac{a2c}, the penalty in \ac{serl} and the penalty critic in \ac{sprl} are again equivalent.
-They significantly improve performance for the pendulum and quadrotor environments.
+They significantly improve performance for the pendulum and quadrotor environments, and slightly for the EMS.
 In the seeker environment, performance slightly deteriorates for all improvement strategies in both \ac{serl} and \ac{sprl}.